hatemosphere/CS-API-Exercise/README.md

 In the root of this project you'll find a csv-file with passenger data from the Titanic.
 Create a database and fill it with the given data.
 SQL or NoSQL is your choice.

 ### 2. Create an API
-Create an API that allows reading & writing (maybe even updating & deleting) data from your database.
+Create an HTTP-API (e.g. REST) that allows reading & writing (maybe even updating & deleting) data from your database.
 Tech stack and language are your choice.

 ### 3. Dockerize